Check Fibre Coverage

-For R199-00 (including VAT) you can make as many calls as you like to any local, national or mobile number.
+For R199 (including VAT) you can make as many calls as you like to any local, national or mobile number.
 International and certain premium numbers will be billed at normal service rates or VAS rates.
-A Fair Use Policy of 500 minutes per month may be applied others users are impeded by excessive use.
+A fair-use policy of 500 minutes per month may be applied as other users are impeded by excessive use.

-Voice rates are 33c per min for local, 55c per min for Telkom national and 99c per minute for mobile calls.
-Excl.
-VAT.
-As per the application forms
+Voice rates are 55c per minute for local, Telkom national and local mobile calls (excluding VAT, as per the application forms).

 Premium-rate telephone numbers are telephone numbers for telephone calls during which certain services are provided, and for which prices higher than normal are charged.
 Unlike a normal call, part of the call charge is paid to the service provider, thus enabling businesses to be funded via the calls.